 "Hearing testing is critical for discovering exactly what type of hearing loss you have, and will help determine the hearing care solution that is right for you"

 We at Eastside Audiology believe it is important to understand who is providing your hearing care.
 Be wary of those with minimal education but "lots of experience!" - somebody had to be a test case - want it to be you?
 Sorry, that was rhetorical.
 If you have a difficult loss you will want to have the best care providers available to you.
-At Eastside Audiology we believe education is extremely important and that is why we are proud to say that we have 3 Doctors of Audiology, two Clinical Audiologists, and one Hearing Aid Practitioner on our staff.
+At Eastside Audiology we believe education is extremely important and that is why we are proud to say that we have 3 Doctors of Audiology, two Clinical Audiologists, and two Hearing Aid Practitioners on our staff.
 When you combine both education AND experience we believe you have a winning combination.